LugoBlogger/SI-251-4009-discrete-mathematics-2/week-05-relations-1.md

 - There is a relationship involving the name of a student, the student's mahor, and the student's grade point average
-- There is a relationship invovling the airline, flight number, starting point, destination, departure time, and arrival time of a flight.
+- There is a relationship involving the airline, flight number, starting point, destination, departure time, and arrival time of a flight.